woman doing yoga

 Walking is perhaps the most essential exercise during recovery.
 It helps build strength gradually without putting too much pressure on your body.

-• Start with short walks around the home, perhaps from your nursery chair recliner to your baby’s crib.
+• Start with short walks around the home, perhaps from your bedroom to baby's room.

 • As you feel more comfortable, gradually increase the distance and duration of your walks.